We have a leading specialist Financial Regulation practice with extensive experience and expertise advising on regulatory issues affecting:

 - rating agencies

-We provide advice to financial and non-financial sector businesses on the full life-cycle of business and product developments, in both domestic and cross-border contexts, including:
+We advise financial and non-financial sector businesses on the full life-cycle of business and product developments, in both domestic and cross-border contexts, including:

 - the establishment of new financial services businesses